xdevplatform/Pull-Tweet-Annotations-data-for-Twitter-profiles/README.md

 Note that this code does not paginate through the data returned by the API.
 As a result, no more than 100 Tweets will be analysed at any given time.

 There are two scripts:
-* `main.py` returns both context annotations and entity annotations, through the command line interface;
+* `main.py` returns both context annotations and entity annotations data, through the command line interface;
-* `data_to_csv.py` returns context annotations data in a csv file.
+* `data_to_csv.py` returns context annotations data in a CSV file.
 Does not return entity annotations.

 ## Environment variables